Social, Mental and Emotional Health

 How we provide support and intervention for those with identified needs

 Providing support – having a designated adult to work with the pupil

-Having a calm area where the pupil can have ‘time out’.
+Having a calm area where the child can have ‘time out’.

 Consistent routines/boundaries and expectations of behaviour

-Being sensitive to the needs of individual pupils, taking into account their personal circumstances.
+Being sensitive to the needs of individual children, taking into account their personal circumstances.

 Being sensitive to any resources being used.